Is your presentation a snoozefest? How to make it more engaging

 - Follow the 10/20/30 rule.

 Don’t be afraid to add other tools to your process.
-For example, most people can recognize graphs that have been auto-generated by survey tools or Microsoft Excel.
+For example, most people can recognise graphs that have been auto-generated by survey tools or Microsoft Excel.
 Use design tools to make your graphs unique, branded, and eye-catching.

 Use a non-linear format